Are free password managers any good?

 These top free password managers are hand-picked based on strict criteria, including brand reputation, main features, security policy, ease of use, and more.

 Launched in 2008, LastPass easily tops the list of best free password managers in 2022 with an unlimited vault and strong security features.
 It provides just everything you need for managing passwords, and more importantly, it is totally free to use.

-LastPass works on multiple platforms, including browsers such as Chrome, Firefox, as well as iOS, Android, and Windows applications.
+LastPass works on multiple platforms, including browsers such as Chrome, and Firefox, as well as iOS, Android, and Windows applications.
 It uses AES 256-bit cipher to encrypt your credentials along with two-factor authentication for extra security.

 Some main security features that you can get from LastPass for free.

 - Built-in authentication system: When you activate the authenticator, the app itself will generate one-time passwords for your logins.
 In other words, you will not have to access a third-party app for verification.

 - Password auditing: LastPass will constantly audit and inform you of weak and repeated passwords.

 - Password changer: It allows you to change your passwords across up to 80 websites with only one click.

 - One-to-one sharing: Users are able to share credentials and notes with one other user.

 In addition, free users are granted a digital wallet to save and fill in credit card information automatically.